Well, that’s kinda cool. Thanks, all.

 Update: Doh!
 Dropped to 20 on DayPop.
 Ah, success is fleeting…

-Linking to InstaPundit referenced articles is often pointless, but this one’s worth it… and it’s best if you go through his link rather than directly.
+Linking to InstaPundit referenced articles is often pointless, but one’s worth it… and it’s best if you go through his link rather than directly.
 I strongly urge you to spend a minute considering the geopolitics involved and the possible common enemy of which Glenn speaks before proceeding on… see if you get it right…

 As Nelson would say:

 This is especially delicious since apparently the entire starting line up of Senegal’s team actually play professionally on French league teams.
 Which, I would assume, makes them — let’s say it together boys and girls — immigrants.